allianz-direct/nb_prep/docs/usage.md

 Forget to run `nbconvert` or use them in the wrong order (`nbstripout` before `nbconvert`) and you will have to re-run your notebooks before you can output HTML, which can be annoying when they are long-running.
 Especially when you use `nbstripout` as a [pre-commit](https://pre-commit.com/) hook, this can happen quite often.

-`nb_prep` can help to automatically process notebooks and (optionally) store versioned output in an in output directory.
+`nb_prep` can help to automatically process notebooks and (optionally) store versioned output in an output directory.

 ## Using as a CLI